Spy in the Sky!

 Spy in the Sky! is a 1958 American-British spy thriller film directed by W. Lee Wilder and starring Steve Brodie, Andrea Domburg and George Coulouris.

-The film is based on the 1954 novel Counterspy Express by Albert Sidney Fleischman.
-It was shot at the Cinetone Studios in Amsterdam and on location in Vienna.
+It was written by Myles Wilder based on the 1954 novel Counterspy Express by Albert Sidney Fleischman.

-Synopsis
+Plot

 A German scientist who knows the secrets of the Sputnik rocket programme goes on the run from the Soviets.